rust-lang/wg-async/src/vision/status_quo/alan_hates_writing_a_stream.md

 * **What are the morals of the story?**
     * Writing an async `Stream` is drastically different than writing an `async fn`.
-    * `Pin` is explained in an abstract way, but do most users who run into `Pin` for the first time need all that?
-It looks so scary.
+    * The documentation for `Pin` doesn't provide much practical guidance in how to use it, instead focusing on more abstract considerations.
     * Missing a waker registration is a runtime error, and very hard to debug.
 If it's even possible, a compiler warning or hint would go a long way.
 * **What are the sources for this story?**
     * Part of this story is based on the original motivation for `async`/`await` in Rust, since similar problems exist writing `impl Future`.